 Also, avoid spraying when the sun is hot.
 Choose early morning or evening instead.

 9. Tomato Leaf Spray

-Tomato plant leaves contain compounds that can help control pesky aphids and other insects .
+Tomato plant leaves contain compounds that can help control pesky aphids and other garden pests .

 Make a homemade bug spray for vegetable plants and flowers by steeping 2 cups of chopped tomato leaves in a quart of water.
 Leave it to rest overnight.

-Afterward, strain and use this DIY pesticide to coat your plants, preferably by way of a sprayer.
+Afterward, strain and use this DIY pesticide to coat your plants by way of a sprayer.